13 Great rivers for chub on the float

 River Wye, Bartonsham, Herefordshire

 For huge bags of chub between 6oz and 2lb on the float – along with plenty of chunky dace and roach – head to the town stretch in Hereford, but for larger specimens the best bet among Hereford and District AA’s many waters is Bartonsham, where fish to over 7lb have been taken.
 Use waggler tactics, feeding plenty of maggots and hemp, with the former on the hook.
-Day tickets are £10 in advance from Woody’s Angling Centre, where the proprietor will tell you the best swims to head for.
+Day tickets an be bought in advance from Woody’s Angling Centre, where the proprietor will tell you the best swims to head for.

-More info: 01432 344644 (Woody’s)
+Contact: 01432 344644 (Woody’s)

 Bristol Avon, Chippenham, Wiltshire

-The club controls six miles of the Avon upstream of Chippenham Weir, and the shallower, streamy stretches at the top – around Kellaways and Peckingell – are also brimming with chub.
+As Martin Bowler showed in his column recently, there are good numbers of chub in this town stretch, with some really good sport if you put some effort in.
+It responds well to trotting a stick float with the larger fish generally feeding as the light begins to fade.
+Chippenham Angling club controls six miles of the Avon upstream of Chippenham Weir, and the shallower, streamy stretches at the top – around Kellaways and Peckingell – are also brimming with chub.

 Throop Fishery, Dorset Stour, Dorset